leifjones/Track-Holdings/README.md

 Calculating any of these by hand (or even with a spreadsheet) can be quite tedious.
 If your number of transactions is greater than a dozen, software proves necessary.
 I have come across some attempts to automate this - but none that have clearly delineated outcomes for FIFO, LIFO, and average calculations.
 This is my attempt to make what I'm looking for ... and learn som Python at the same time!!

-Because I purchased and sold amounts of bitcoin this year (2013), I want a way to choose a calculation method and to accurately figure my gain.
+Because I purchased and sold amounts of bitcoin this year (2013), I want a way to choose a calculation method and to accurately figure my gain/loss.
 This is my attempt at creating a program to accomplish such.

 BTC donations accepted: <address to be posted>